-- > The size of the field (N) used will be those fencers who complete a pool round - > The FIE and USA Fencing standings are those at the start of the competition - > The strength factor is calculated to the thousandths digit (for example, .906) - ➤ If there is a tie in the point standings all tied fencers will be counted in the calculation of the strength factor.
-(For example, if two fencers are tied for 8th in the point standings, both fencers will count in the number of athletes ranked 5-8.) - Foreign Fencers Prior to seeding each event, foreign fencers will be added to the rolling point standings (if applicable.) - ➤ Points earned at a NAC by a foreign fencer will roll off as the event is replaced.
+- > The size of the field (N) used will be those fencers who complete a pool round - > The FIE and USA Fencing standings are those at the start of the competition - > The strength factor is calculated to the thousandths digit (for example, .906) - If there is a tie in the point standings, all tied fencers will be counted in the calculation of the strength th

+- Foreign Fencers Prior to seeding each event, foreign fencers will be added to the rolling point standings (if applicable.) - Points earned at a NAC by a foreign fencer will roll off as the event is replaced.
 Once a foreign fencer has no domestic points, he or she will be removed from the rolling points list (as to not affect the strength factor). - > Fencers ranked in the FIE Top 32 and USA Fencing top 64 will be recognized in both calculations.